jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 ##### Inlining Modules

-Inline modules run faster because there aren’t any procedure calls.
-Procedure calls require things to be put on the stack, a round trip through vector tables and a return.
-Procedure data needs to be dynamically allocated.
+Inline modules run faster because there aren’t any command calls.
+Command calls require things to be put on the stack, a round trip through vector tables and a return.
+Command data needs to be dynamically allocated.

-Inline modules have their procedure data in a fixed spot in memory, though seperated from the code.
-Calls to procedures are not made.
-A lot of times what otherwise be the first line of a separate procedure might be the next line in code.
+Inline modules have their command data in a fixed spot in memory, though seperated from the code.
+Calls to commands are not made.
+A lot of times what otherwise be the first line of a separate command might be the next line in code.
 Other times a jump is made to another part of the code.

 Not making jump statements makes the fastest code.
 This has to do with the CPU’s architecture.
 The CPU fetches opcodes from memory while it processes the current opcode so that it has the next opcode ready straight away after processing the current instruction.
 Also, the CPU decodes the next instruction while it is executing the current instruction.
 The CPU fetches the opcodes following the current operation.
 The prefetches operations are called the prefetch queue.
 A jump invalidates the prefetch queue and the decoding of the next instruction delaying the processors execution.

 #### Inline

 As long as you’re going to program with the module you need the system structure retained.
-The procedures need to be separate, because they can be arbitrarily called.
-Procedures that are called through public interfaces that is, because procedures that are private can be entirely inlined.
+The commands need to be separate, because they can be arbitrarily called.
+Commands that are called through public interfaces that is, because commands that are private can be entirely inlined.

 A full inline compilation is a nice option, though.
 This speeds up the system considerably, but you can’t program with the modules furtherly.